CongWeilin/mtcnn-caffe/README.md

 # mtcnn-caffe
 Joint Face Detection and Alignment using Multi-task Cascaded Convolutional Neural Networks.<br/>
 The final result will be update in two days.
-It will contain FDDB result and all new models.
+It will contain FDDB result and all new models.<br/>
+48net is waiting for more training process and will update before 2017/3/2.

 ### Requirement
-0. ubuntu
+0. Ubuntu 14.04 or 16.04
 1. caffe && pycaffe: [https://github.com/BVLC/caffe](https://github.com/BVLC/caffe)
-2. opencv && cv2 && numpy
+2. cPickle && cv2 && numpy

 ### Train Data
 The sample train data is upload to [Baidu Drive](https://pan.baidu.com/s/1kVNVGfd), password is 'ujuv'<br/>